Last Updated on April 28, 2023 by Emmanuel

 An excellent product is not enough if the market it addresses doesn’t know about it.

-The top SaaS software companies know to leverage the potential markets and make the most of them.
+The top SaaS software companies know to leverage and make the most of the potential markets.

 The more customer base they can build by understanding the client’s needs, the more software they can sell and become sustainable in the long run.